-(You can find detailed charts on our Kayak Paddle Sizing Guide—linked above)
+(You can find detailed charts on our Kayak Paddle Sizing Guide)

 Kayak paddling at any level can be an extraordinary experience.
-To increase the probability of your enjoyment, take time to do the research needed to ensure you select a paddle that truly fits you and will best accommodate your paddling environment and style.
+To increase your chances of enjoyment, take time to do the research needed to choose a paddle that truly fits you and will be best for your paddling environment and style.

 Do you have questions for our friendly customer service team?
 Call or email today: 715-755-3405 • [email protected]